 The Better Place team collaborates with local community centres, libraries, and early years settings to improve access to outdoor green spaces for families with young children.
 The team has also worked extensively to enhance local green spaces.

-Through the programme, Carlton aims to further develop community engagement practices and expand the network of organisations.
-By supporting and promoting the use of green spaces in Bradford District and beyond, they want to ensure they are accessible to all communities.
+Through the programme, Carlton aimed to further develop community engagement practices and expand the network of organisations.
+By supporting and promoting the use of green spaces in Bradford District and beyond, they wanted to ensure they are accessible to all communities.

 Headshot of a young woman